oracle/pgql-lang/pages/pgql-1.4-spec.md

 +------------------+
 ```

-Above, we first match shortst paths between four pairs of vertices and then we group by the length of the paths (`GROUP BY COUNT(e)`) by means of horizontal aggregation.
+Above, we first match shortest paths between four pairs of vertices and then we group by the length of the paths (`GROUP BY COUNT(e)`) by means of horizontal aggregation.
 Then we perform a vertical aggregation `COUNT(*)` to compute the number of paths that have the particular path length.
 The result shows that one path has length 1, two paths have length 2, and one path as length 3.

 # Functions and Expressions